CD-ROM: CD-ROM XA extension

 CD-ROM XA is an extension of the Yellow Book standard for CD-ROMs that combines compressed audio, video and computer data, allowing all to be accessed simultaneously.
-It was intended as a bridge between CD-ROM and CD-i (Green Book) and was published by Sony and Philips, and backed by Microsoft, in 1991, first announced in September 1988.
+It was intended as a bridge between CD-ROM and CD-i (Green Book / CD-interactive) and was published by Sony and Philips, and backed by Microsoft, in 1991, first announced in September 1988.
 "XA" stands for eXtended Architecture.

 CD-ROM XA defines two new sector layouts, called Mode 2 Form 1 and Mode 2 Form 2 (which are different from the original Mode 2).
 XA Mode 2 Form 1 is similar to the Mode 1 structure described above, and can interleave with XA Mode 2 Form 2 sectors; it is used for data.
 XA Mode 2 Form 2 has 2,324 bytes of user data, and is similar to the standard Mode 2 but with error detection bytes added (though no error correction).
 It can interleave with XA Mode 2 Form 1 sectors, and it is used for audio/video data.
 Video CDs, Super Video CDs, Photo CDs, Enhanced Music CDs and CD-i use these sector modes.

 The following table shows a comparison of the structure of sectors in CD-ROM XA modes: